noncomputable/noncomputable.github.io/molecules.md

 Remember that one way to identify a tree is this: if you cut an edge, the graph splits into two disconnected parts.

 Looking at the chunks in our molecules, we can see that _some_ chunks are connected to others in an interesting way: if you cut the bond connecting them, the molecule splits into two disconnected parts.
 This is called a _bridge_ bond.
-In fact, this kind of chunk is _very_ common.
-If we decompose our molecules into chunks with this property, we can represent them as trees of chunks.
-That means, for every new chunk we generate, we can guarantee that its only neighbor in the graph thus far will be its parent in the tree, successfully implementing our second idea to reduce the complexity of bonding!
+If we decompose a molecule into chunks with this property, we can represent it as a tree of chunks.
+That means, for every new chunk the decoder has to add, we can guarantee that its only neighbor in the graph thus far will be its parent in the tree, successfully implementing our second idea to reduce the complexity of bonding!

-Further, we now have a precise way of decomposing any molecule into chunks: find a bridge bond, detach it from one end—so both of the newly separated components have a copy of the atom at which they were detached—and if one of the resulting components is free of bridge bonds, treat it a special chunk called a _motif_.
+Further, we now have a precise way of decomposing any molecule into chunks: find a bridge bond, detach it from one end, and if one of the newly disconnected components is free of bridge bonds, treat it a special chunk called a _motif_.
 Otherwise, repeat the same process and decompose the remaining non-motif chunks into motifs.
 In the end, we will have constructed a tree of motifs, whose root is the first motif we found.
 Each motif will have been split off of exactly one other motif, its parent in the tree, and may have one or more motifs split off from it, its children.

 With this, our graphs have fewer nodes overall, and each new node has a single guaranteed neighbor.